To support animal welfare nonprofits that work to:

 - Very large organizations already supported by robust endowments

-- Organizations that do not have tax-exempt status under Section 501(c)(3) of the U.S. Internal Revenue Service Code
+- Organizations that are not classified as a public charity under Section 501(c)(3) of the U.S. Internal Revenue Service Code

 - National or regional organizations, or local branches thereof that do not have an EIN separate from that of the larger entity

 - Organizations that discriminate based on race, color, gender, religion, sexual orientation, national origin, age, disability, etc.

 - Organizations whose primary activity is providing foster homes for animals, and other organizations that are not conducive to site visits

 Prior grant recipients are eligible to apply for an additional grant if:

 - All previous grants to that organization from FRGP or other Cummings Foundation programs have been fully disbursed

 - All requirements stipulated in the prior grant agreement (e.g., impact report submissions) have been fulfilled by the recipient organization